davitelesfranca/nordcloudghostta/README.md

 (...)

 ## Issues
-- Changes ELB from HTTP to HTTPS;
+- Changes ELB from HTTP to HTTPS only;
 - Update the terraform AWS ELK configuration to AWS OpenSearch.
 Recently, AWS changes the service.
 So, connection between vector and terraform needs a review;
 - IAM rules are too general.
 So, needing to add more filters and parameters to determine only which each resource really need to access;
 - Create a version of this system to works with K8S and helm charts: